People and Organizations

 Addresses

 People and Organizations often have addresses, physical or online, via which they can be contacted.
 This includes mailing addresses, email addresses and so forth.
-These are referenced separately from Names and Identifiers, as many people or groups might have the same contact point.
-The address is an identifier for a location or service, and is thus modeled as an Identifier.
-This means it does not have language information, unlike Names, but addresses are not inherently linguistic.
+These are referenced in a separate property from Names and Identifiers called contact_point

 This Identifier

-is then related to the actor via the contact_point
+is related to the actor via the contact_point

 property.
 They can be classified_as